For decades, a sexual predator doctor groomed this community to believe he could do no wrong

 But in March 2000, the state board stripped Barto of his medical license, which he held since 1974.

-Barto “abused both his minor patients’ trust in him, and their parents’ trust, that he would behave appropriately with their children for his own gratification,” state medical license examiner Suzanne Rauer wrote.
+Barto “abused both his minor patients’ trust in him, and their parents’ trust, that he would behave inappropriately with their children for his own gratification,” state medical license examiner Suzanne Rauer wrote.

 In a move that would be unimaginable in today’s #MeToo era, Barto’s disbelieving backers rallied behind their favorite doctor.
 The drive was led by grateful parents like Patty Brett, whose last name back then was Katarski and who brought her 15-month-old daughter to an April 2000 rally at a local restaurant that drew 350 people.

-Note: CORRECTION (March 17, 2019, 10:50 a.m.
-ET): An earlier version of this article misstated the Pennsylvania attorney general's first name.
-It is Josh, not John.